kaalam/kaalam.web.automation/develop/rfc2/services_apis.md

 customized `Model` descendants that inherit from the Jazz `Model` class.
 A customized `API` class will typically restrict the access, making parts of it inaccessible, use credentials, tokens, etc. to make a Jazz server secure for internet access.

-  * **Instantiation**: As mentioned, you will only have one instance of each service.
-Besides `HttpServer` (which does not require special attention since customizing `API` is all you need to create commercial secure servers), every `Service` is a `Container`.
-`BaseAPI` and `API` are containers since they need to at least momentarily allocate `Block` objects.
+  * **Instantiation**: As mentioned, you will only have one instance of each service. `BaseAPI` and therefore `API` are containers since they need to at least momentarily allocate `Block` objects.
 Containers have a `base_names()` mechanism to make `BaseAPI` descendants see where they are instantiated and call them.

   * **instances.h/instances.cpp  in jazz_main**: Is a little module that instantiates everything (callback functions, Services possibly including uplifted ones) and provides a `start_service()`/`stop_service()` mechanism that logs and provides user feedback.